-The design world evolves super quickly today.
-New techniques and tools seem to come at you from every corner.
-One issue that bothers both beginners and experienced professionals is how to keep up with the insane pace.
+The design world evolves super quickly, with new techniques and web design tools coming at you from every corner.
+One issue that bothers both beginners and experienced professionals is how to keep up with the fast pace.

 The solution hinges on two skills: the ability to choose what to learn, and the ability to learn it quickly.
-In this article I want to focus on the latter, and show you my five-step plan for speeding up the learning process.
+In this article we'll focus on the latter, to show you a five-step plan for speeding up the learning process.

 01. Prepare for pain

 A hard truth we have to accept is that learning anything is difficult.
 Think about the time you tried to pick up the guitar or ride a bike.
 How long did you take?
 How many times did you fail?
 Did you give up?